Dr Rowan Bailey

 I am willing to supervise PhDs on the following topics related to my current research activity:

-Histories and theories of art and design education, with a focus on: a) Art School models and the formation of alternative pedagogical spaces. b) The educational turn in art and design practice. c) Intersections between practice and pedagogy.
+SCULPTURE AND EDUCATION: Art School models and the teaching of sculpture.
+The educational turn in sculptural practice.
+Intersections between sculptural practice and pedagogy.

 Bailey, R. and Tinker, A.(2013)Second Year Blues: Developing Interactive Resources for Progressive Curriculum Design (TALI funded project).